persian-tools/py-persian-tools/README.md

 *soon*

 ### national id
-This module has useful functions related to national id
+This module has useful functions related to iranian national id (code-e melli), like:
+* validating them
+* generate a random one
+* find place of national id by the prefix of id

 ```python
 from persian_tools import national_id